jobby-jee/jobby-jee/README.md

 # Help Me Pursue My Dreams - Fundraising for Master's and PhD in Physics

 Hi, my name is **Eshaphro Job Elijah**, and I’m reaching out for your help.
-I’m in my final year of university, about to graduate with a first-class B.Sc in Physics, and I dream of continuing my education to earn both a Master's and PhD.
+I am currently in my final year in th university, nearing graduation with a first-class B.Sc in Physics.
+My aspiration is to continue my education by pursuing both a Master's and PhD.
 However, financial challenges are standing in my way, and I need your support to make this dream a reality.

 ## My Journey